 Care for Colorado

-Can you feel it?
-When you come to Boulder, or any place in Colorado, do you get a sense that we love the land?
+When you come to Boulder, or any place in Colorado, you might get a sense that locals love the land.
 In Boulder, this respect for Mother Earth started over a century ago and took firm hold in 1969 when Boulder became the first city in the country to purchase open space.

 Know Before You Go